livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 - Performing ordered network startup and shutdown sequencing.
 - Managing onion service lifecycle where configured.
 - Enforcing hard transport level limits on size, rate, and concurrency.
-- Providing staged admission via a Bastion Engine aligned with the abuse resistance model coordinated through DoS Guard Manager.
+- Providing staged admission via a Bastion Engine aligned with the abuse resistance model coordinated through DoS Guard Manager per `01-protocol/11-dos-guard-and-client-puzzles.md`.
-- Coordinating admission decisions with the DoS Guard Manager.
+- Coordinating admission decisions with the DoS Guard Manager as defined in `01-protocol/11-dos-guard-and-client-puzzles.md`.
 - Managing post admission inbound and outbound communication paths.
 - Performing cryptographic binding for network packages using the Key Manager exactly as mandated in `01-protocol/04-cryptography.md`.
 - Verifying signatures and decrypting inbound packages addressed to the local node using the algorithms specified in `01-protocol/04-cryptography.md`.